mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 The ESPHome firmware below is for ESP32 dev board which natively supports CAN BUS.
 Below is a quick summary on what is necessary to make this work.

 # Use Case:
 Well, it's a battery charger, carge popular 15s and 16s LiFepo4 packs.
 14s NMC chemistry batteries, so if you have a home battery set-up to store solar or off-peak power, these allow you to top up your batteries in a hurry.
 If you back up your solar with a generator these units fit well between a generator and a large battery pack, since that's what they were designed to do.
 Also a good starting point for a bench DC Power supply when combined with a meaty adjustable buck converter.
+Due to their power density people use these as onboard ebike chargers also.
 If used as a battery charger, there is a product called "EG4 Chargeverter" which is basically two of these telecom industrial units packaged into a box with some buttons to set the max voltage/current.
 Here is a teardown showing the two standard issue telecom 48v supplies:

 https://www.youtube.com/watch?v=WPEjRtABc2U